MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/lcow.md

 # Linux Containers on Windows

-Linux containers make up a huge percent of the overall container ecosystem and are fundamental to many developer experiences and production environments.
-Since containers share a kernel with the container host, however, running Linux containers directly on Windows isn't an option[*](lcow.md#why-not-WSL).
+Linux containers make up a huge percent of the overall container ecosystem and are fundamental to both developer experiences and production environments.
+Since containers share a kernel with the container host, however, running Linux containers directly on Windows isn't an option[*](lcow.md#other-options-we-considered).
 This is where virtualization comes to the rescue.

 Right now there are two ways to run Linux containers on a Windows machine with Docker:

 1. Run Linux containers in a full Linux VM - this is what Docker typically does today.
 1. Run Linux containers with [Hyper-V Isolation](../manage-containers/hyperv-container.md) (LCOW) - new option in Docker for Windows.

-This article explores each of these ways of running Linux containers on Windows and how you can.
+This article explores each of these ways of running Linux containers on Windows.

 ## Linux Containers in a Moby VM

-Docker has been able to run Linux containers on Windows desktop before Microsoft partnered with Docker and began building containers.
-This is because Docker used virtualization to create a Linux virtual machine to run Linux containers.
+Docker has been able to run Linux containers on Windows desktop since 2016 -  before Hyper-V isolation or LCOW became available - using a Linux virtual machine running on Hyper-V.

-In this model, Docker Client would run on Windows desktop but call into Docker Daemon on the Linux VM.
+In this model, Docker Client runs on Windows desktop but calls into Docker Daemon on the Linux VM.

+All Linux containers run on the same virtual machine.

 ### Signs that Moby VM is currently enabled

+There are a few ways to see of containers are running with the Moby VM approach:

+1. Docker version
+1. Hyper-V Manager shows Moby VM

 ## Linux Containers with Hyper-V isolation